Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Applications of Nonlocal Models in Life and Health Sciences

 $x\in \mathbb{R}$ with ``thin-tailed'' kernel functions which are even, satisfies the normalized condition and $\psi(z)\rightarrow 0$ as $z\rightarrow \pm\infty$.
 All the parameters involved in the equation (\ref{SPNM}) are positive and satisfy $0<\beta<1+\alpha$.

 The initial condition plays a crucial role in finding the travelling wave solutions.
-A small population is introduced in a localized space and is considered the initial condition for finding the travelling wave solutions.
+A small population is introduced in a localized space, which is considered the initial condition for finding the solutions to the travelling wave.
 In addition, the boundary conditions for this nonlocal model are considered as $u_{x}(0,t) = 0$ and $u\rightarrow 0$ for $x\rightarrow \infty$ \cite{billingham2003}.
 For the ``thin-tailed'' kernel function $\psi(z) = \exp{(-|z|)}/2$, the nonlocal model (\ref{SPNM}) can be converted to the coupled equations \cite{billingham2003}:

 with localized initial conditions for the species $u$ and boundary conditions $u_{x}(0,t) = 0$, $u\rightarrow 0$, $w_{x}(0,t) = 0$, and $w\rightarrow 0$ for $x\rightarrow \infty$ \cite{billingham2003}.
 Sometimes, this conversion technique can be applied to the nonlocal model with space-time nonlocality \cite{pal2019mbe}, e.g., the single species model considered in (\ref{NFBNM}).
 Along with travelling wave solutions, periodic travelling waves (or wavetrain) are also observed in local and nonlocal models, which are the periodic solutions of travelling waves.
 These travelling wave solutions also signify the migration of two or more sub-populations.